opil/documentation/docs/admin/OPIL/opil_server.md

 ## Prerequisites for this guide
 - Computer with Linux-based operating with docker and docker-compose installed.
 - You know the IP-address of your system.
-This will be referred as `<ip-address>` later in this guide.
+Write it down as you will need  it later in this guide.
+This will be referred as `<ip-address>` from now on.
 - The following PNG image: [demo_map.png](files/demo_map.png)
 - You are familiar with Linux-based operating systems on basic level to execute commands and edit files
+- You have read the **TODO link to intro/deployment page !!!** and are familiar with the basic concepts of OPIL and the purpose of each OPIL module.

 ## Overview